Intermesh/groupoffice7-docs/docs/01_REST_API/00_Installation.md

    $ cd groupoffice-server
    $ composer install
    ``````````````````````````
-5. Put the index.php in a web server root and make sure the path to autoload.php
+5. Put the /html/index.php in a web server root and make sure the path to autoload.php
 is correct:

    ```````````````````````````````````